-Database:

-- Enter the information listed on the page and select if you want to preload CPE, CVE, and STIG data.
-Once you click 'Next' Sagacity will get the install process running.
-It will download the necessary files and get them in the database.
+- Database: - Enter the information listed on the page and select if you want to preload CPE, CVE, and STIG data (add'I settings are available by clicking "Adv Web Settings").
+Once you click 'Next', Sagacity will get the install process running.
+It will download the necessary files and get them loaded to the database.
 You can do these separately if you like by following Appendix B.1 in the User Guide - Company: Enter information here that will get updated in the eChecklist files upon exporting. - Options: These are personal options for how Sagacity will operate.